Self-Destructive Adverse Childhood Experiences

 All human children develop coping mechanisms to deal with uncomfortable events.
-We develop strategies that as children help us manage stress.
+We create strategies that as children help us manage stress.
 Many of us subconsciously utilize these coping mechanisms into adulthood where they don’t serve us quite as well.

 The first step in my 12 step program began when my business coach dug into that behavior.
 When he had me realize the source of this coping mechanism and the irrationality of my auto-response.

-Today, when I start getting that feeling…. when I feel the un-comfort, when I feel someone is controlling me, I often (not always) catch myself and take a breath.
+Today, when I start getting that feeling…. when I feel the un-comfort, when I think someone is controlling me, I often (not always) catch myself and take a breath.
 My self-talk sounds something like this, “This control feeling is irrational.
-What the other party is doing is warranted so, just chill out.
+What the other party is doing is warranted so, chill out.
 Breathe… relax.
 You’re not under attack.
 Everything is okay.”

 Often in coaching, I deal with the childhood developed coping mechanisms of my clients and it’s rewarding when we have a break-through.